minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == LPM and Logit <models-precisely>

-The specific versions of the LPM and logit model discussed above are shown in
-@lpm and @logit.

-Both the LPM and the conditional logit model will be used for the analysis.
-As shown in @models above, both are required to make sound analyses of the effect of contribution on voting behaviour.
-Thus, the LPM model is used as a main model, and the Logit#footnote(
-  "Throughout my analysis, I replicated Stratmann's (2002) probit model, which includes only those representatives who changed their votes over time, and takes the changes in contribution level as explanatory variables, without control variables or fixed effects (FE)s.
-Given my small sample, however, the contribution change coefficients could not be estimated, which is why this model is not included in either the model specification nor the results.", ) serves as a robustness check.

-The model shown in @lpm is the Linear Probability model.
+As discussed above, the LPM and logit models will be used for the analysis #footnote( [Throughout my analysis, I replicated Stratmann's (2002) probit model, which
+    includes only those representatives who changed their votes over time, and takes the changes in contribution level as explanatory variables, without control variables or fixed effects (FE)s.
+Given my small sample, however, the contribution change coefficients could not be estimated, which is why this model is not included in neither the model specification nor the results], ).
+The model shown in @lpm is the multivariate linear regression, whereas the model shown in @logit is the conditional logit regression.

 $ "Vote"#sub[i,t] = alpha + beta#sub[1]X#sub[1,t] + beta#sub[2]X#sub[2,t] + gamma#sub[i] + delta#sub[t] + bold(x)'zeta#sub[i,t] + epsilon#sub[i,t] $ <lpm>

-The model shown in @logit is a conditional logit.

-$ P("Vote"#sub[i,t] = 1|bold(X), beta#sub[1,2], gamma#sub[i]) = F(beta#sub[1,2]'bold(x)#sub[it], gamma#sub[i]) $ <logit>
+$ P("Vote"#sub[i,t] = 1|bold(x), beta#sub[1,2], gamma#sub[i]) = F(beta#sub[1,2]'bold(x)#sub[it], gamma#sub[i]) $ <logit>
-Let: $X#sub[1]$ be the pro-environmental contributions, and $X#sub[2]$ be the anti-environmental contribution, $bold(x)$ be the vector of control variables, $delta#sub[t]$ the the time fixed effect (FEs) and $gamma#sub[i]$ are the individual fixed effects, all of which are detailed in @model-spec.
+For both models, let: $X#sub[1]$ be the pro-environmental contributions, and $X#sub[2]$ be the anti-environmental contribution, $bold(x)$ be the vector of control variables, $delta#sub[t]$ the time fixed effect (FEs) and $gamma#sub[i]$ the individual fixed effects, all of which are shown in @model-spec.

-In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, it is non-discriminatory based on voting behaviour.
+In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, without discriminating based on voting behaviour.
 When moving from most generous to the strictest models, the main difference between the two models is that in the LPM model, both legislator and year fixed effects are used, whereas in the conditional logit model, specified by #cite(<stratmann-2002>, form: "prose"), only legislator fixed effects are used.
-As shown in @model-spec and @results, this is only the strictest specification.

 Using these models as a base, I explored different ways of measuring the relationship between voting behaviour and contributions.
-One variation is to isolate each vote and include all relevant posts from previous votes and those from the current vote, see @lpm-per-vote in the appendix for these results.
-This tests the assumptions made in @contribs-choice, and takes into account not only the short term contributions when an environmental vote is coming up, but also the previous contributions on similar topics, to measure whether voting depends on contributions for previous relevant votes.
+One variation is to isolate each vote and include all time-relevant contributions from previous votes and those from the current vote, see @lpm-per-vote in the appendix for these results.
+This tests the assumptions made in @contribs-choice, and takes into account not only the short term contributions when an environmental vote is coming up, but also the previous contributions on the same topic, to measure whether voting is also affected by contributions for previous relevant votes.

 In one model specification, only representatives who maintained consistent environmental voting behavior across the six roll-call votes were included.
-This approach allows for an analysis of whether the presence or amount of contributions influences legislators, even when no changes in voting behavior occur—essentially, assessing whether interest groups contribute regardless of voting changes.
+This approach allows for an analysis of whether the presence or amount of contributions influences legislators, even when no changes in voting behavior occur.
+Essentially, this assesses whether interest groups contribute regardless of voting changes.
 Conversely, all models were applied solely to representatives who altered their voting throughout the six roll-call votes.
 This method facilitates a causal identification strategy, enabling conclusions to be drawn only when there are variations in voting behavior @stratmann-2002, see